ckissi/XBar/README.md

 ## Settings & Storage

-- Preferences (`xbarEnabled`, `sidebarPosition`, `darkModeEnabled`) and the account list persist in `chrome.storage.local`.
+- Preferences (enabled state, sidebar position, theme, layout, and name/@handle display) and the account list persist in `chrome.storage.local`.
-- On install, the background service worker (`background.js`) initializes defaults without overwriting existing preferences: `xbarEnabled: true`, `sidebarPosition: "left"`, `darkModeEnabled: false`.
+- On install, the background service worker (`background.js`) initializes sensible defaults and never overwrites existing preferences.
-- The popup reloads open `x.com` tabs whenever you toggle the sidebar, change position, or toggle dark mode so the injected UI updates immediately.
+- Open `x.com` tabs are reloaded when settings change so the injected UI updates immediately.

 ## Permissions Explained